 You will need

-You will require access to equipment that plays DVDs, a phone and the use of a computer with internet access.
-You don’t need to rush out and buy a computer as you could use one at a library or drop-in centre.
+You will require access to equipment that plays DVDs, a phone and the use of a computer.

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.

 Any additional software will be provided, or is generally freely available.
 However, some activities may have more specific requirements.
 For this reason, you will need to be able to install and run additional software on a device that meets the requirements below.

 - Mac OS X 10.7 or higher

 The screen of the device must have a resolution of at least 1024 pixels horizontally and 768 pixels vertically.